supermellowcats/supermellowcats.github.io/posts/datascience/_posts/TWDS-1-How-to-be-a-Data-Scientist.md

 - Cloud technologies (including the host of sub-services offered by giants like Amazon Web Services, Google Cloud Platform, Microsoft Azure)
 - Software engineering tools and best practices (like Github, VCS, Docker)
 - MLOps tools and best practices (like Airflow)

+Other under-rated skills that data scientists **aren't commonly directed to acquire, but should**:
 - Project management strategies and tools (like Jira or Trello)
+-

 In this post, I will map these skills to sub-projects within Data Science.
 If you're a current or aspiring data scientist, this will help you figure out your strengths and interests in the field, and how to pursue them.